metacpan/metacpan-cpan-extracted/distros/A/At/README.md

     Minimum is 1, maximum is 100, 50 is the default.

+- `hasComment`

+    If true, only events with comments are returned.

+- `comment`

+    If specified, only events with comments containing the keyword are returned.

+- `addedLabels`

+    If specified, only events where all of these labels were added are returned.

+- `removedLabels`

+    If specified, only events where all of these labels were removed are returned.

+- `reportTypes`
 - `cursor`

 Returns a list of events as new `At::Lexicon::com::atproto::admin::modEventView` objects on success.